Shanghai Disneyland: Adventure Isle

 Adventure Isle is the park's counterpart to Adventureland.
-Focused around a mysterious lost world full of hidden treasures, the land features Roaring Rapids, a river rapids ride through the land's towering Roaring Mountain and Soaring Over the Horizon, a hang gliding flight experience across the world.
-Additionally, the land features Tarzan: Call of the Jungle, a live acrobatic stage show (which was permanently closed to make way for The Adventure of Rhythm) in Storyhouse Stage, and Camp Discovery.
+Focused around a mysterious lost world full of hidden treasures, the land features Roaring Rapids, a river rapids ride through the land's towering Roaring Mountain Soaring Over the Horizon, a hang gliding flight experience across the world, and Camp Discovery.
+At opening, the land featured Tarzan: Call of the Jungle, a live acrobatic stage show in Storyhouse Stage.
+The show closed in 2019.
+In 2024, a limited-time show titled The Adventure of Rhythm was announced for the Storyhouse Stage.